szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 - ``Model`` *model*

-The model used to temporarily provide vision capabilities; default is `gpt-4-vision-preview`.
+The model used to temporarily provide vision capabilities. *Default:* `gpt-4-vision-preview`.

 - ``Prompt`` *prompt*